use-ink/ink/ARCHITECTURE.md

   An off-chain testing engine, it simulates a blockchain environment and allows mocking specified conditions.
 * [`e2e`](https://github.com/use-ink/ink/tree/master/crates/e2e):
   An end-to-end testing framework for ink! contracts.
-It requires a Substrate node which includes `pallet-revive` running in the background.
-The crate provides a macro that can be used to write an idiomatic Rust test that will in the background create transactions, submit them to the Substrate chain and return the state changes, gas costs, etc.
+It requires a Polkadot SDK node which includes `pallet-revive` running in the background.
+The crate provides a macro that can be used to write an idiomatic Rust test that will in the background create transactions, submit them to the Polkadot SDK chain and return the state changes, gas costs, etc.

 An important thing to note is that the crates are primarily run in a `no_std` environment.